codepath/android_guides/Sending-and-Managing-Network-Requests.md

 Fortunately, there are several OAuth libraries out there to simplify the process of authentication such as [scribe](https://github.com/fernandezpablo85/scribe-java) and [signpost](https://code.google.com/p/oauth-signpost/).
 You can explore several examples of [using scribe](https://github.com/fernandezpablo85/scribe-java/tree/master/src/test/java/org/scribe/examples) or [signpost](https://github.com/mttkay/signpost-examples) to authenticate.

-We have created a meta-library to make this as simple as possible called [android-oauth-handler](https://github.com/thecodepath/android-oauth-handler) and a skeleton app to act as a template for a simple rest client called [android-rest-client-template](https://github.com/thecodepath/android-rest-client-template).
+We have also created a meta-library to make this process as simple as possible called [android-oauth-handler](https://github.com/thecodepath/android-oauth-handler) and a skeleton app to act as a template for a simple rest client called [android-rest-client-template](https://github.com/thecodepath/android-rest-client-template).
 You can see the details of these libraries by checking out their respective READMEs.

 Using these wrappers, you can then send an API request and properly process the response using code like this: